telerik/kendo-react/docs/knowledge-base/grid-cell-whitespace-textoverflow.md

 Setting className property to the Grid and using that class name as a selector to target only that instance.

 {% meta height:500 %}
+{% embed_file grid/grid-whitespace-textoverflow/CSS/app.jsx preview %}
-{% embed_file grid/grid-whitespace-textoverflow/CSS/main.jsx preview %}
+{% embed_file grid/grid-whitespace-textoverflow/CSS/main.jsx %}
 {% embed_file shared/shared-products.json %}
 {% endmeta %}